 Here is the problem: an untrained mind usually sees layers 1+3 together, as a combined picture (4).

-So we are often unable to really discriminate where is the initial reality, and where are the additional mental phenomena (our imagination).
+So we are often unable to really discriminate: where is the initial reality, and where are the additional mental phenomena (such as our imagination and thinking).

 For example, someone has $5 in a pocket.
-Suppose that's the real phenomenon, «the layer 1».
-Then he also might feel that «$5 is super great!» or «$5 horribly suck!» That's «the layer 3».
+Let's say that's a real phenomenon, «the layer 1».

 That makes us suffer, and makes us deaf and blind to all the variety of real opportunities.
-Also that is the source of our actions against anything that «opposes» our ego-illusion.
+Also that causes our actions against anything that «opposed» our ego-illusion.

 Now we can learn about all these things intellectually, but reading explanations doesn't change much.
-We still see layers 1+3 as a «reality» 4, not well aware what is real and what is our mental construction.
+We still see layers 1+3 as a «reality» 4, usually not aware what is real and what is just our mental construction.

-Thus we need to study in a practical way: studying and re-organizing our own mind.
+Thus we need to study practically, by reviewing and re-organizing contents of our own mind.
 As a result, we can come to another way of seeing the reality and being aware of our mental processes:

 This way, we don't cling to constructed opinions and absolutized feelings.
-We observe what is real (1), and what are our mental processes (2), and what is our derivative content of a mind (3), and finally what result gets created (4).
+We observe what is real (1), and what are our mental processes (2), and what is the derivative content of the mind (3), and finally what results get created (4).

 Such view can be called «the enlightenment» – the freedom from delusions and vexations.

-Hardly we could come to that without practice, such as for example Buddhist practice.
+Hardly we could come to that without practice, such as Buddhist practice.

-But this view is precisely that culture of wisdom that humanity needs now.
+But this way of seeing is precisely the culture of wisdom that humanity needs now.

-Is there anything more meaningful for solving the root problem of all the other problems on the modern Earth?
+Is there anything more meaningful for solving the root of all the problems on the modern Earth?